 My son is almost four now, and my heart sank a few months ago when he picked up a branch that had fallen from a tree and held it like a soldier would hold a rifle, informing me with great excitement: “It sprays fire!”
 I suggested we pretend the stick was merely a spear, but he was unconvinced.
 And later, when my son wanted to put a toy “bad guy” in jail and my wife gently lectured that “there are no bad guys, only bad circumstances,” he didn’t want to go there.

-What you can do to fight against gun violence I’ll admit that guns can be used for protection, but more often they do what they are designed to do: kill people, and then destroy the lives of families and entire communities.
+I’ll admit that guns can be used for protection, but more often they do what they are designed to do: kill people, and then destroy the lives of families and entire communities.
 My instinct to prevent my son from glorying in guns is, I think, a wish that his generation will exalt in less harmful sources of power.
 The thing is, as much as his imaginary gun play disappoints me, I’m conflicted about impeding it—mainly, because that would make me a huge hypocrite.
 During my own childhood in Denver, Colo.—which coincided with the height of the Cold War—I employed whatever gun-shaped item was available to single-handedly kill many thousands of imaginary Russian soldiers.

 My father, a pacifist and conscientious objector during the Vietnam War, never forbade me from playing war.
 Shockingly to me now, he also never protested as I amassed a small arsenal of realistic-looking guns of various shapes and sizes.